batako/react-native-skia-sprite/README.md

 # react-native-skia-sprite-animator

 `react-native-skia-sprite-animator` is a UI-agnostic helper built for React Native/Expo projects that rely on [@shopify/react-native-skia](https://shopify.github.io/react-native-skia/).
-It focuses on two things: playing sprite-sheet animations (`SpriteAnimator`) and persisting sprite JSON + images to `expo-file-system` (`spriteStorage`).
+It ships the modern `AnimatedSprite2D` runtime (recommended) plus persistence helpers (`spriteStorage`) and headless editor APIs.
+The legacy `SpriteAnimator` component will receive its final release in **v0.4.0** and will be removed in **v0.4.1+**—plan migrations accordingly.

 ## Feature Overview

+- **AnimatedSprite2D** – lightweight runtime that consumes the same JSON as the editor/template helpers.
+Supports autoplay, timeline overrides, flips, and imperative control through `AnimatedSprite2DHandle`.
-- **SpriteAnimator** – declarative + imperative animation playback with Skia rendering, frame events, directional flips, speed controls, and animation metadata overrides.
+- **SpriteAnimator** *(legacy, deprecated as of v0.4.0 and removed in v0.4.1+)* – declarative + imperative playback with Skia rendering.
+New code should prefer `AnimatedSprite2D`.
 - **spriteStorage** – `saveSprite`, `loadSprite`, `listSprites`, `deleteSprite`, and storage configuration helpers so sprites plus metadata persist on device using Expo File System.
 - **Editor APIs** – `useSpriteEditor` (frame CRUD, selection, clipboard, undo/redo, metadata updates), editor-agnostic hooks like `useTimelineEditor` / `useMetadataManager` / `useSpriteStorage`, plus `DefaultSpriteTemplate` helpers (import/export) and `SpriteEditUtils` (grid snapping, rect merging, hit-testing).
 - **Standalone Expo editor** – an example app under `examples/standalone-editor/` that combines every API (canvas editing, real-time playback, storage, templates, metadata) to serve as the canonical feature showcase.

+> ⚠️ The `SpriteAnimator` component remains available up to version **v0.4.0** but will be removed starting in **v0.4.1**.
+Use `AnimatedSprite2D` for new code paths.

 ## Installation